drlippman/desmosmathquill/docs/Config.md

 For example, Desmos includes `sin` in this option, so typing `sin -1` doesn't look like `sin - 1`.

+## autoParenOperators

+Set equal to true to automatically insert grouping symbols (parens) after an operator when the next character is typed.
+This can help avoid ambiguity when operators don't use parens.

+## autoSubscriptNumerals

+Set true so that numbers typed after variables are used as a subscript.

+## autoSubscriptBrackets

+Set true so that numbers typed after brackets are used as a subscript.

+## quickPlusMinus

+Set true so that typing `+-` will get converted to `\pm`.

 ## enableDigitGrouping and tripleDotsAreEllipsis

 If `enableDigitGrouping` is true, then sequences of digits (and `.`) will have a thin space every three digits.
 If a sequence of digits has exactly one `.`, then the spacing will only be in the whole number part (before the `.`).
 If a sequence of digits contains more than one `.`, or at least one space, then digit grouping is always disabled for that sequence.